therealnv6/voxel/README.md

 - [ ] Biome Generation
   - Low priorty.
 Currently, we're just generating random "canyons" with 3D simplex noise, barely processed.

+* Extra info

+[^1]:
+    This is based on my personal computer; i7 10700k, RTX 3070, 16 GB @3600
+    MHz

+[^2]:
+    8x4x8 in a 18x18x18 chunk hierarchy; meaning 8 chunks _ 4 chunks _ 8
+    chunks _ 18 voxels _ 18 voxels \* 18 voxels = 3,686,400 voxels.
+This is worst case
+    scenario, which can never really happen due to face culling.

+[^3]:
+    Face culling is completely broken in LOD, which means it's basically unusable.
+Haven't really taken the time to look into this.

+[^4]:
+    This is completely disabled for now.
+It accessed the ChunkRegistry mutably within the chunk discovery function, which had to be changed due to slowdowns when processing the chunk discovery queue.
+We could perhaps actively change the LOD of the loaded chunks instead (`Query<Entity, With<LoadedChunk>>` should suffice).